-- The task force intends that any program designed to or capable of monitoring or capturing personal identifying information (sensitive or surveillance) being considered for approval should demonstrate written policies and operational controls that are commensurate with the impacts and risks of harms that will be placed on the communities of Chula Vista. - Any eligible technology operated by the City should be periodically required to demonstrate to the community and City Council the technology's costs and effectiveness at achieving its intended purpose, and its compliance with all privacy requirements.
+- The task force intends that any program designed to monitor or capture personal identifying information (sensitive or surveillance) being considered for approval should demonstrate written policies and operational controls that are commensurate with the impacts and risks of harms that will be placed on the communities of Chula Vista. - Any eligible technology operated by the City should be periodically required to demonstrate to the community and City Council the technology's costs and effectiveness at achieving its intended purpose, and its compliance with all privacy requirements.

-Guiding Principle 4: Protecting Chula Vista residents' civil rights and civil liberties
+Guiding Principle 4: Protecting Chula Vistans' civil rights and civil liberties

-- The task force intends that technologies designed to or capable of monitoring or capturing personal identifying information (sensitive or surveillance) should not be funded, acquired, or used without studying and addressing their potential impact on civil rights and civil liberties. - The task force intends that city departments seeking to fund, acquire, or use a technology designed to or capable of monitoring or capturing personal identifying information (sensitive or surveillance) should expressly identify the potential adverse impacts the technology may have on civil rights and civil liberties and what specific measures it will undertake to prevent such adverse impacts.
+- The task force intends that technologies designed to monitor or capture personal identifying information (sensitive or surveillance) should not be funded, acquired, or used without studying and addressing their potential impact on civil rights and civil liberties. - The task force intends that city departments seeking to fund, acquire, or use a technology designed to monitor or capture personal identifying information (sensitive or surveillance) should expressly identify the potential adverse impacts the technology may have on civil rights and civil liberties and what specific measures it will undertake to prevent such adverse impacts.
 This information should serve as the basis for all public hearings regarding the proposed technology.

-Based on the guiding principles outlined above, the task force has developed the following specific recommendations.
+Based on the guiding principles outlined above, the task force has developed the following specific recommendations: